 Younger workers, since they may not have been in the work force as long, may qualify with a lower number of earned work credits.

-Additionally, you must meet the Social Security Administration (SSA) definition of disability.
+For the SSDI claims, however, there are other requirements you must meet.
+For one, you must meet the Social Security Administration definition of disability.
 This means:

 - You cannot do work that you did before;